laiadriantao/astrology-webapp-homework/README.md

 # astrology-webapp-homework

 ## Introduction
-This is the final project for the "Introduction to IT: Operating Systems" course at UPB.
+This is the final project for the "Introduction to IT: Operating Systems", "OS:IIT" aka "Operating Systems Administration", "OSA" course at UPB-FILS.
 The assignment was to create a functional webapp using the LAMP stack without relying on any styling by using (CSS, SASS, Bootstrap, inline CSS, etc.) and any other frameworks as well as no Javascript.
+This assignment is an example of what you can do to achieve a maximum grade (10) for the capstone project at the end of the course if the requirements do not change.
+Below you can also find guidelines for achieveing the maximum grade.

 Used tools :
 * PHP